 - "Why not start your new life today?"

 - "The Ark" is still important, as whoever runs the ECKVA email claims to know "much more" about it, and then in ECKVA 9, "arklistener v0.0.9" goes online.

 - A variation, whenever "-running "brightest_light"" is displayed in the console it usually means something eerie is about to happen.

 - Body Horror: ECKVA15 has an animated segment with a man going through this.
 On his face.

-- In ECKVA16, Hawkins discovers his left arm has a patch of static that shows him a vision of a static entity when he touches it.
-Even worse, his Notes reveal that it's slowly spreading.
+- In ECKVA16, Hawkins discovers their left arm has a patch of static that shows them a vision of a static entity when they touch it.
+Even worse, their Notes reveal that it's slowly spreading.

 - Deranged Animation: Alis Pastry.
 Which was apparently supposed to be a cartoon called Alice's Bakery before ECKVA shut down, according to an email.

 - Eldritch Location: The "layout data" in ECKVA13 implies that the back room of Hawkins' house is this, due to the fact that the digital layout denotes that room as full of percentage signs, as if what is truly inside there is being hidden by the data.
 There are also implications that the static being possibly lives in that room.